AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/store-data/types/types-procedure.md

 You can also create enumeration types that you can include as a property in standard types.

-To add a enum type, follow these steps:
+To add a enum type:

 1. In the left pane, select **Data Management** > **Sequential Data Store**.